 Clean Water

-I believe in clean water.
 The Little River is Blount County's primary drinking water source.
 It is already being monitored for the effects of development.
 That is not a coincidence — it is a warning.
-Protecting it is not optional.

 🎵